Group testing and local search: is there a computational-statistical gap?: Contributions

 Hence, if for some $t_1,t_2>0$ it holds $\mathbb{E}\left[\Sigma_{t_1,\ell}\right]=o(1)$ we have $\phi(\ell)>t_1$ a.a.s as $p \rightarrow +\infty$ and if $\frac{\mathbb{E}\left[\Sigma_{t_2,\ell}\right]^2}{\mathbb{E}\left[\Sigma^2_{t_2,\ell}\right]} =1-o(1)$ or equivalently $\frac{\mathrm{Var}\left[\Sigma_{t_2,\ell}\right]}{\mathbb{E}\left[\Sigma_{t_2,\ell}\right]^2} =o(1)$ we have $\phi(\ell) \leq t_2$ a.a.s.
 The employment of the first moment to get an a.a.s. lower bound is called a first moment method, and the employment of the second moment to get an a.a.s. upper bound is called the second moment method.

 In many cases of sparse combinatorial optimization problems it has been established in the literature that the first and second moment methods can be proven for $t_1,t_2$ sufficiently close to each other, sometimes satisfying even $t_2 \leq t_1+2,$ a phenomenon known as 2-point concentration (see e.g. \cite{bollobas1982vertices} or the more recent \cite{balister2019dense}).
 Here we say that we provide first moment evidence for the OGP, because we do not check the second moment method to prove the sufficient concentration of measure, but we only use the first moment to derive a prediction for the value on which $\phi(\ell)$ concentrates on.
-Specifically, we define the function which maps $\ell$ to the value $t=t_{\ell}>0$ for which the first moment satisfies $\mathbb{E}\left[\Sigma_{t,\ell}\right]=1, $ (\textit{first moment prediction}) and we use this function as an approximation for the value of $\phi(\ell).$ Note that the first moment prediction is expected to correspond to the critical $t>0$ above of which this first moment will blow up (where the second moment method can work) and below it will shrink to zero (where Markov inequality works).
-The first moment prediction has been proven to provide tight predictions for the associated function $\phi(\ell)$ in many setting similar to the group testing where OGP has been studied, such as the regression setting \cite{gamarnik2017high} and the planted clique setting \cite{gamarnik2019landscape}.
+Specifically, we \textit{define} the function which maps $\ell$ to the value $t=t_{\ell}>0$ for which the first moment satisfies and we call it the \textit{first moment function} and denote it by $F(\ell)$.
+We use $F(\ell)$ as an approximation for the value of $\phi(\ell).$ Note that the first moment prediction is expected to correspond to the critical $t>0$ above of which this first moment will blow up (where the second moment method can work) and below it will shrink to zero (where Markov inequality works).
+The first moment prediction has been proven, admittedly via lengthy and elaborate conditional second moment arguments, to provide tight predictions for the associated function $\phi(\ell)$ in many setting similar to the group testing where OGP has been studied, such as the regression setting \cite{gamarnik2017high} and the planted clique setting \cite{gamarnik2019landscape}.
 Notably, in these setting the approximation is tight enough so that the existence or not of OGP is directly related to the monotonicity of the first moment function, and furthermore the transition point where this function becomes decreasing corresponds exactly to the point where local algorithms are expected to work.
 Finally, it is worth pointing out that a similar ``first moment", or ``annealed complexity", method has been employed for the study of the landscape of the spiked tensor PCA model \cite{MeiPCA, Biroli19}.